Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 We then cut to H.I.V.E. headquarters on an island where Brother Blood’s pre-recorded sermons play out in the hallway.
 Meanwhile, Mother Mayhem walks in on his literal blood bath and questions why he’s being so calm since the Teen Titans have recently relieved them of their third base.
 Brother Blood exclaims that his plans have been challenged over nine centuries, but he’s been able to ultimately relive himself of his opposition, revealing that he actually killed reporter Bryce Peterson.

-As he gets cleaned off, he then says that even though the Teen Titans put a temporary monkey wrench in their plans, they were able to escape because of their “guardian angel”.
+As he gets cleaned off, he then says that even though the Teen Titans did put a temporary monkey wrench in their plans, they were able to escape because of their “guardian angel”.
 He then exclaims that their hired agent will keep the heroes at bay, since he’ll be well-paid for his services as he and Mother Mayhem take their leave.

 Back in the city, Garfield and Tara tag alongside Jaime in order to support him.
 Just then, they come across a soup kitchen called Gabrielle’s Horn.
 Since his parents volunteer their time at their local shelter, Jaime decides to do the same.
-Tara initially scoffs at the idea since they’re already helping out the city as superheroes, but Reyes states that it isn’t just about using your super powers to save the day as he also exclaims that this could help his scarab become more comfortable around other people.
+Tara initially scoffs at the idea since they’re already helping out the city as superheroes, but Reyes states that it isn’t just about them using their super powers to save the day as he also exclaims that this could help his scarab become more comfortable around other people.

 As such, they head inside as Jaime meets up with the youthful head worker named Traci (also voiced by Masasa Moyo) and tells her that he wishes to volunteer his time at the center.